Behavioral Assessment and Intervention Team (BAIT)

 For a quick reference, please see this chart.

-Members of this team include the Director of University Police, Associate Dean of Students, Director of Residence Life, Director of Student Conduct, Director of Counseling, Vice President of Student Affairs, and a representative from Academic Affairs.
+Members of this team include the University Police Chief, Dean of Students, Director of Residence Life, Director of Student Conduct and Title IX Coordinator, Director of Counseling, and representatives from Academic Affairs.
 Other staff may be included depending on the nature of the potential threat.

 Office: (740) 826-8087